Spectral Bellman Method: Unifying Representation and Exploration in RL

 \section{Abstract}

-The effect of representation has been demonstrated in reinforcement learning, from both theoretical and empirical successes.
-However, the existing representation learning mainly induced from model learning aspects, misaligning with our RL tasks.
-This work introduces Spectral Bellman Representation, a novel framework derived from the Inherent Bellman Error (IBE) condition, which aligns with the fundamental structure of Bellman updates across a \textit{space} of possible value functions, therefore, directly towards value-based RL.
-Our key insight is the discovery of a fundamental spectral relationship: under the zero-IBE condition, the transformation of a \textit{distribution} of value functions by the Bellman operator is intrinsically linked to the feature covariance structure.
-This spectral connection yields a new, theoretically-grounded objective for learning state-action features that inherently capture this Bellman-aligned covariance.
-Our method requires a simple modification to existing algorithms.
-We demonstrate that our learned representations enable structured exploration, by aligning feature covariance with Bellman dynamics, and improve overall performance, particularly in challenging hard-exploration and long-horizon credit assignment tasks.
-Our framework naturally extends to powerful multi-step Bellman operators, further broadening its impact.
-Spectral Bellman Representation offers a principled and effective path toward learning more powerful and structurally sound representations for value-based reinforcement learning.
+Representation learning is critical to the empirical and theoretical success of reinforcement learning.
+However, many existing methods are induced from model-learning aspects, misaligning them with the RL task in hand.
+This work introduces the Spectral Bellman Method, a novel framework derived from the Inherent Bellman Error (IBE) condition.
+It aligns representation learning with the fundamental structure of Bellman updates across a \textit{space} of possible value functions, making it directly suited for value-based RL.
+Our key insight is a fundamental spectral relationship: under the zero-IBE condition, the transformation of a \textit{distribution} of value functions by the Bellman operator is intrinsically linked to the feature covariance structure.
+This connection yields a new, theoretically-grounded objective for learning state-action features that capture this Bellman-aligned covariance, requiring only a simple modification to existing algorithms.
+We demonstrate that our learned representations enable structured exploration by aligning feature covariance with Bellman dynamics, improving performance in hard-exploration and long-horizon tasks.
+Our framework naturally extends to multi-step Bellman operators, offering a principled path toward learning more powerful and structurally sound representations for value-based RL.